Apostasy in Islam by country: Legal situation

 Malaysia does not have a national law that criminalizes apostasy and its Article 11 grants freedom of religion to its diverse population of different religions.
-However, Malaysia's constitution grants its states (Negeri) the power to create and enforce laws relating to Islamic matters and Muslim community.
-State laws in Kelantan and Terengganu make apostasy in Islam a crime punishable with death, while state laws of Perak, Malacca, Sabah, and Pahang declare apostasy by Muslims as a crime punishable with jail terms.
-In these states, apostasy is defined as conversion from Islam to another faith, but converting to Islam is not a crime.
-The central government has not attempted to nullify these state laws, but stated that any death sentence for apostasy would require review by national courts.
+However, Malaysia's constitution grants its states the power to create and enforce laws relating to Islamic matters and Muslim community.
+State laws in Kelantan and Terengganu make apostasy on paper a crime punishable with death, but could not be enforced due to them being unconstitutional, exceeding the limits set out by the Syariah Courts (Criminal Jurisdiction) Act 1965, and were opposed by the federal government.
+Meanwhile, state laws of Perak, Malacca, Sabah, and Pahang declare apostasy by Muslims as a crime punishable with jail terms.
 Ex-Muslims can be fined, jailed or sent for counselling.

-National laws of Malaysia require Muslim apostates who seek to convert from Islam to another religion to first obtain approval from a sharia court.
+Past Federal Court rulings have determined that Muslim apostates who seek to convert from Islam to another religion shall first obtain approval from a sharia court.
 The procedure demands that anyone born to a Muslim parent, or who previously converted to Islam, must declare himself apostate of Islam before a Sharia court if he or she wants to convert.
-The Sharia courts have the power to impose penalties such as jail, caning and enforced "rehabilitation" on apostates – which is the typical practice.
-In the states of Perak, Malacca, Sabah, and Pahang, apostates of Islam face jail term; in Pahang, caning; others, confinement with rehabilitation process.
+However, the Sharia courts are generally reluctant to grant approval to such requests.

 The state laws of Malaysia allow apostates of other religion to become Muslim without any equivalent review or process.
 The state laws of Perak, Kedah, Negeri Sembilan, Sarawak, and Malacca allow one parent to convert children to Islam even if the other parent does not consent to his or her child's conversion to Islam.

 In a highly public case, the Malaysian Federal Court did not allow Lina Joy to change her religion status in her I/C in a 2–1 decision.